 5.Filler Rod: Copper(Cu) Alloys

-- Most commonly used filler rod materials in brazing and braze welding are copper alloys therefore for melting of the filler rod material, Joint must be heated at a temperature greater than 420 or 427-degree centigrade.
+- Most commonly used filler rod materials in the brazing and braze welding are copper alloys therefore for melting of the filler rod material, Joint must be heated at a temperature greater than 450-degree centigrade.

 - As there is no joint prepared, the flow of molten metal into the joint is taking place due to capillary action.